July 25, 2019

 St. Mark’s has always been home to deeply committed and profoundly caring members.
 Their generosity of time, talent and treasure had sustained the mission and ministry of the congregation since its inception in 1889.
 A few among them recognized that they could still support the church with their treasure even after death had robbed them of the chance to give their time and talent, by including St. Mark’s in their will or estate plan.
 Within the last few years, St. Mark’s became the recipient of a significant unrestricted bequest from one of these faithful saints – which formed a third piece of the puzzle.

-The leadership at St. Mark’s realized that they had in their hands three pieces of an amazing puzzle and that the fourth piece could be had by inviting the Episcopal Church Foundation to guide them in a modest capital campaign.
+The leadership at St. Mark’s realized that they had in their hands three pieces of an amazing puzzle and that the fourth piece could be had by engaging a consultant to guide them in a modest capital campaign.
 This became the fourth and final piece of the puzzle.